hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Quality Control

-The main objective of quality control is to filter the data so that we include only data from bins that are of high quality.
+The main objective of quality control is to filter the data so that we include only data from bins that are of high-quality.
 This makes it so that when we cluster our bins, it is easier to identify distinct cell type populations.

 In Visium HD data, the main challenge is in **delineating bins that are poor quality from bins containing reads from less complex cells**.
 If you expect a particular cell type in your dataset to be less transcriptionally active as compared other cell types in your dataset, the bins underneath this cell type will naturally have fewer detected genes and transcripts.
 However, having fewer detected genes and transcripts can also be a technical artifact and not a result of biological signal.

 Various metrics can be used to filter low-quality cells from high-quality ones, including:

 - **UMI counts per bin** - This is the number of unique transcripts detected per bin.
-Because the bins are very small, this number is less than what we would expect for non-spatial scRNAseq data.
+Because the bins are very small, this number is less than what we would expect for non-spatial scRNA-seq data.
 - **Genes detected per bin** - This is the number of unique genes detected per bin.
-Again, because the bins are very small, this number is less than what we would expect for non-spatial scRNAseq data.
+Again, because the bins are very small, this number is less than what we would expect for non-spatial scRNA-seq data.
 - **Complexity (novelty score)** - The novelty score is computed as shown below:

    <p align="center">
    <img src="https://latex.codecogs.com/svg.image?\text{Complexity&space;Score}=\frac{\text{Number&space;of&space;Genes}}{\text{Number&space;of&space;UMIs}}" />
    </p>

    If there are many captured transcripts (high nUMI) and a low number of genes detected in a bin, this likely means that you only captured a low number of genes and simply sequenced transcripts from those lower number of genes over and over again.
-These low complexity (low novelty) bins could represent a specific cell type (i.e. red blood cells which lack a typical transcriptome), or could be due to an artifact or contamination.
-Generally, we expect the novelty score to be above 0.80 for good quality bins.
+These low complexity (low novelty) bins could represent a specific cell type (i.e. red blood cells, which lack a typical transcriptome), or could be due to an artifact or contamination.
+Generally, we expect the complexity score to be above 0.80 for good-quality bins.

 - **Mitochondrial counts ratio** - This metric can identify whether there is a large amount of mitochondrial contamination from dead or dying cells.
-We define poor quality samples for mitochondrial counts as bins which surpass the 0.2 mitochondrial ratio mark, unless of course you are expecting this in your sample.
+We define poor-quality samples for mitochondrial counts as bins which surpass the 0.2 mitochondrial ratio threshold, unless of course you are expecting this in your sample.

 Let's take a quick look at the data and make a decision on whether we need to apply any filtering.
-We will examine the distributions of UMI counts per bin and genes detected per bin to determine reasonable thresholds for those metrics for QC filtering.
+We will examine the distributions of UMI counts per bin and genes detected per bin to determine reasonable thresholds for those metrics to implement during QC filtering.

 ### Pre-filtering
 To create some plots first, we will need to create a metadata object using this command: